smyrgeorge/sqlx4k/README.md

 // Then you need to configure the processor (it will generate the necessary code files). ksp {
-    // Optional: pick SQL dialect for CRUD generation from @Table classes.
+    // Optional: pick the SQL dialect for CRUD generation from @Table classes.
-    // Currently only "mysql" is special-cased; everything else falls back to a generic ANSI-like dialect.
+    // Currently, only "mysql" is special-cased; everything else falls back to a generic ANSI-like dialect.
     // This setting affects the shape of INSERT/UPDATE/DELETE that TableProcessor emits.
     // It does NOT affect @Query validation (see notes below).
     // arg("dialect", "mysql")